Are Wooden Teething Rings Safe?

 HOW TO LOOK AFTER A TEETHING RING

-Looking after your babies teething ring is important, as with most objects that go into your babies mouth, it’s best that it’s as clean as it can be, beforehand.
+Looking after your babies wooden teething toy is important, as with most objects that go into your babies mouth, it’s best that it’s as clean as it can be, beforehand.
 You can choose from either treated or untreated wooden teething rings, there is a slightly different method to cleaning each type.

 Wooden baby teething rings are safer than plastic or silicone teething rings, they offer all the benefits of a standard teething ring with the added bonus of antibacterial properties and peace of mind that they are manufactured without chemicals, making them safer, durable and environmentally friendly.